WrathOfZek/Gameplay/CLASSES.md

 ## Melee classes

 1. Gain Resistant Discipline from level 20.
 Grants +20 to all Resistances increasing to +50 at 50th level.
+2. Gain Fearless Discipline from level 30.
+Grants 11s immunity to Fear increasing to 30s at 50th level.

 ### Warriors